 YSB currently has 21 locations across Ottawa including two emergency shelters, four long-term housing buildings, mental health services, employment services offices, main central services and the YSB downtown drop-in.

-With exceptions like the pandemic, the YSB drop-in is open 365 days a year drop to offer warmth in the winter, a cool spot in the summer, health care, meals, a food bank, laundry facilities, showers, access to computers and places to sit, talk and play.
+With exceptions like the pandemic, the YSB drop-in is open 365 days a year to offer warmth in the winter, a cool spot in the summer, health care, meals, a food bank, laundry facilities, showers, access to computers and places to sit, talk and play.
 Youth visiting the downtown drop-in are also able to access guidance from onsite youth workers or attend and finish high school thanks to a partnership with OCDSB.

 According to Fraser, one of YSB’s mandates is to work with youth, helping them to achieve their personal goals.
 “It is power with not power over.
 The young person creates and sets their personal goals.
 We want them to be able to achieve independence, which looks different for everyone.”